 - BS in Metallurgical Engineering, Michigan Technological University

 What are the specifics of your educational/career background?

 I received my Bachelor of Science in Metallurgical Engineering from Michigan Technological University.
 I also have an MBA from Xavier University and a Master of Arts in Interior Design from New England School of Art & Design/Suffolk University.

 My professional background includes working for GE Aviation in numerous leadership positions, including engineering, supply chain and program management.
 After receiving my MA in Interior Design, I taught interior design as adjunct faculty at Suffolk University and Endicott College and established a small interior design firm.
 Prior to joining Northeastern, I worked at Wentworth Institute of Technology as a co-op advisor supporting architecture and interior design students.
-Currently I work as a graduate student co-op advisor at Northeastern University in the College of Computer and Information Science.
+Currently I work as a graduate student co-op advisor at Northeastern University in the Khoury College of Computer Sciences.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?

 As a co-op coordinator for graduate students, I work predominantly with International students, helping them prepare for their US work experience.
 It’s rewarding to work with bright and talented students at the beginning of their future career.
 They inspire and challenge me to keep learning every day.